-e) With the exception of infants and toddlers, children may be under the direct supervision (staff in the same room) of 50% of the qualified staff required by this Section during nap times, provided the required staff-to-child ratio is maintained on the premises.

-- 1) Infants and toddlers shall be under the direct supervision of staff required by this Section at all times except as provided in Section 407.90(e)(4). - 2) When all of the children are two years of age or older, an early childhood assistant 18 years of age or older may provide direct supervision without the presence of an early childhood teacher for a maximum of one hour per day while the children are all on cots. - f) When all children are two years of age or older, a qualified early childhood assistant 18 years of age or older may provide direct supervision without the presence of an early childhood teacher to a classroom if they meet all requirements listed in Section 407.90(e)(3). - g) Children shall not be left unattended at any time. - h) When the needs of individual children dictate, additional staff may be required to meet the needs of all children.
+- e) With the exception of infants and toddlers, children may be under the direct supervision (staff in the same room) of 50% of the qualified staff required by this Section during nap times, provided the required staff-to-child ratio is maintained on the premises. - 1) Infants and toddlers shall be under the direct supervision of staff required by this Section at all times. - 2) When all of the children are two years of age or older, an early childhood assistant 18 years of age or older may provide direct supervision without the presence of an early childhood teacher for a maximum of one hour per day while the children are all on cots. - f) Children shall not be left unattended at any time. - g) When the needs of individual children dictate, additional staff may be required to meet the needs of all children.
 The appropriate ratio shall be determined through consultation among the parent, staff, resource personnel and the Department.